HITS-AIN/GPCCPaper/scripts/MassDistributions/README.md

 ```
 include("runme.jl")
 ```
-the relevant will be produced and saved as PNG files.
+the relevant plots will be produced and saved as PNG files.
 Also the samples of drawn to construct our grey histograms will be saved as CSV files.